-Buying commercial real estate has the potential to be an excellent investment, often more so than residential properties.
-Yet even if you’re an experienced real estate investor, it’s crucial to understand that buying a commercial property isn’t the same as buying a house.
+Commercial real estate has the potential to be an excellent investment, often more so than residential properties.
+Yet even if you’re an experienced real estate investor, it’s crucial to understand that the process of buying a commercial property isn’t the same as buying a house to live in.

 1. Understand your motivations for investing in commercial real estate.